roberto-mardeni/azure-it-bot/README.md

 # my-it-bot
 Demonstrate how to build an IT Bot with the Azure Bot Framework

-This bot has been created using the [Bot Framework Custom Dialogs][1] sample, it shows how to create a bot that handles custom dialogs.
+This bot has been created using the [Bot Framework Custom Dialogs][1] sample, it shows how to create a bot that handles custom dialogs and refactoring code to reuse common data capture for multiple purposes.

 ## Prerequisites
 - [Node.js][4] version 8.5 or higher